theislab/cellrank/README.rst

 see `La Manno et al. (2018)`_ and `Bergen et al. (2020)`_.
 In short, CellRank models cellular dynamics as a Markov chain, where transition probabilities are computed based on **RNA velocity and transcriptomic similarity**, taking into account **uncertainty in the velocities** and the stochastic nature of cell fate decisions.
-The Markov chain is coarse-grained into a set of macrostates which represent initial & terminal states as well as transient intermediate states.
+The Markov chain is coarse-grained into a set of macrostates which represent initial and terminal states, as well as transient intermediate states using Generalized Perron Cluster Cluster Analysis (G-PCCA) [GPCCA18]_, implemented in the novel `pyGPCCA`_ package.
 For each transient cell, i.e. for each cell that's not assigned to a terminal state, we then compute its fate probability of it reaching any of the terminal states.
 We show an example of such a fate map in the figure above, which has been computed using the data of `pancreatic endocrinogenesis`_.

 CellRank scales to **large cell numbers**, is fully compatible with `scanpy`_ and `scvelo`_ and is **easy to use**.
 For **installation instructions**, **documentation** and **tutorials**, visit `cellrank.org`_.